Getting Started

 When you do wrap a crusty loaf, paper is the right choice.
 Plastic bags trap moisture against the crust, turning it soft and rubbery within a few hours.
 A paper bag, a loose sheet of parchment, or a cloth bread bag allows enough airflow to keep the crust from turning soggy while slowing down crumb drying.
 On a warm, humid day, the crust will soften somewhat even in paper, but it will still be better than plastic.

 For whole uncut loaves, a bread box offers a useful middle ground.
 It keeps out dust and provides a slightly more stable microenvironment than open counter air, while still allowing some airflow.
 Most crusty loaves stored at room temperature are best eaten within two to three days.
-Sourdough bread typically keeps a day or two longer than a yeasted loaf because its lower pH slows mold growth.
+Sourdough bread typically keeps a day or two longer than a yeasted loaf because its lower pH slows mold growth, the same acidity that gives it its characteristic tang.

 Storing Soft Bread: Sandwich Loaves, Rolls, Enriched Doughs